Sillybutts/SillyMaxx1400/README.md

 All STLs were exported in print orientation.
 STEP and F3D are also provided.

+Some parts need brims, a lot of parts need supports.
+This blaster is NOT as cleanly printed as my other designs.

+I recommend rafts for the BodyBlockA and BodyBlockB parts, to keep them straight, and to make the supports easier to remove.
+I use Cura tree supports.

+The smaller parts (Trigger bits, tank pipe parts, the front cover rings, modules for the top of the faux tank, grip panels etc) should be printed at high infill.
+I did them at 20% gyroid infill, 4 walls.

+The MegaXL barrels included in the fileset should be printed at 5 walls, at least 20% infill.

+The large parts (BodyBlockA,B,C, Faux Tank, Frontblock, etc) and the pump grip can be printed at lower infill and wall count.
+I did them at 5-10% gyroid infill, 3 walls.

 ## Misc.

+**If you make any of my designs, I'd love to see yours!
+Feel free to message me on Discord (Sillybutts#5905) or tag me on a post on Reddit (u/SillyTheGamer).**

 **If you are having issues with any of my designs, let me know on Discord (Sillybutts#5905) or Reddit (u/SillyTheGamer).**